EsmeraldaMar/holbertonschool-shell/io_redirections_and_filters/README.md

 11) it  counts the number of directories and sub-directories in the current directory.
 12) it  displays the 10 newest files in the current directory, sorted from newest to oldest and there is one file per line.
 13)it takes a list of words as input and prints only words that appear exactly once.
+14) it Display lines containing the pattern “root” from the file /etc/passwd.